 Of course, we had a microscope.
 I mean, who doesn’t?
-Here we were in Fred, Texas in 1972 and we didn’t have a shotgun or a fishing pole or a football, but we had a microscope.
+Here we were in Fred, Texas in 1972 and we didn’t have a shotgun or a fishing pole or a football, but we had a microscope and a full set of the Encyclopedia Britannica.
 We also had an International Harvester tractor, but that was an aberration.

 Dad had his Argus C3, a cable for triggering time exposures, and a tripod.
 Everything a growing boy needs for his science project.
 The drama that ensued was one of many of Dad’s lessons in creativity and perseverance.